Posts by Dr. Mark Holland

 - Alcantara J, Ohm J, Kunz D. The safety and effectiveness of pediatric chiropractic: a survey of chiropractors and parents in a practice-based research network.
 Explore NY 2009;5(5): 290-5.

-So, why don't more people use Chiropractic?
+So, why don't more people use Chiropractic Care?

-The truth is, chiropractic patients actually spend less on care than medical patients, plus they are less likely to use drugs for their symptoms.
+The reality is, chiropractic patients actually spend less on care than medical patients, plus they are less likely to use drugs for their symptoms.

 "Thousands of Minnesotans with Back and Neck Pain Don't Seek Treatment."
 (2013, June 12).
 ChiroCare.

-Research Supports Chiropractic Helps in Treating Sports Injuries
+Research Shows Chiropractic Helps in Treating Sports Injuries

 - Hoskins, W, & Pollard, H. (2010, April 8).
 The effect of a sports chiropractic manual therapy intervention on the prevention of back pain, hamstring and lower limb injuries in semi-elite Australian Rules footballers: a randomized controlled trial.
 BMC Musculoskeletal Disorders, 11(64), doi:10.1186/1471-2474-11-64

 - Misra, A. (2014, March 17).
 Common sports injuries: Incidence and average charges.
 Department of Health & Human Services.